mattpwest/problem-patterns/games/roguelikes/Porklike-Roguelike-Tutorial.md

 ## #15 - AI ([link](https://youtu.be/eTdD1vRC9OY))

 * :x: Code for checking line of sight
+  * Can one tile position see another tile position?
   * Non-walkable tiles can be considered to block line of sight
   * (OPTIONAL) You can use the naive algorithm from [Line Drawing Algorithm](https://en.wikipedia.org/wiki/Line_drawing_algorithm) if your map size is small enough
   * (OPTIONAL) Considering distance 1 as visible is a good tweak to handle rare edge cases where a unit is standing on a blocking tile